Jarvisismy-copilot/Social-Network/README.md

 ## Usage

-Based structure for a socail network API.
+Based structure for a social network API.

 ## Links